 Product Group Setup

 In regular search Ads you have keywords.
-The equivalent of a keyword in Shopping Ads is a product group.
-Basically, it’s a group of products (or a single product) that you can associate a bid with.
+The equivalent of a keyword in Shopping Ads is a product.
+A product group consists of a group of products (or just one product).

 It’s crucial that you split up your product groups is a way that makes it easier to bid for each individual product based on its performance.

-The main reason why you want to set specific bids for individual products, or product groups consisting of a few product, is due to the performance varying.
+The main reason why you want to set specific bids for individual products, or product groups consisting of a few products, is due to the performance varying from product to prodyct.

 Let’s look at a couple of examples:

 Some products have a 1,000% ROI while others have a 300% ROI.
 You want to set a separate bid for each of these.